Ohio Senior Medicare Patrol (SMP)

 Our volunteers stop Medicare fraud & scams by educating others to recognize the tell-tale signs.
 You can volunteer, too!

 If your Medicare number has been compromised, or you suspect you have been scammed, we may be able to help!
-Give Lisa a call at 513-458-5515.
+Give us a call at 513-458-5523.
 We also offer presentations – in-person or online, consistent with public health guidelines.
 Use our online form to contact us.
 Watch this brief YouTube video to learn more about the SMP mission.

 As a volunteer, in just a few hours a month you can help stop Medicare fraud and scams.
 Ohio SMP’s team of volunteer peer educators help seniors prevent, detect and report health care fraud, errors and abuse.